-West Virginia has reciprocal withholding agreements with Kentucky, Maryland, Ohio, Pennsylvania and Virginia.
+West Virginia has reciprocal withholding agreements with Kentucky, Maryland, Ohio, Pennsylvania, and Virginia.
 Persons residing in those states and who are employed in West Virginia or by West Virginia firms are exempt from West Virginia withholding taxes on wages and salaries earned in the state.

-West Virginia Benefits
+West Virginia State Resources

 SurePayroll, Inc. and its subsidiaries assume no liability and make no warranties on or for the information contained on these state payroll pages.
 The information presented is intended for reference only and is neither tax nor legal advice.
 Consult a professional tax, legal or other advisor to verify this information and determine if and/or how it may apply to your particular situation.